Allison Gosman, Senior Marketing Specialist, Financial Recovery Technologies

-If you are unsure whether you fall into the class, FRT can assist in claims filing process.
+If you are unsure whether you fall into the class, FRT can assist in the claims filing process.
 Contact us to learn more.

 Germany – Dragonfly

-This claim surrounds Dragonfly’s, a German subsidiary of the McKesson Corporation, an American pharmaceuticals company, acquisition of Celesio AG, a German healthcare and pharmaceutical company.
+This claim surrounds Dragonfly’s, a German subsidiary of the McKesson Corporation, an American pharmaceutical company, acquisition of Celesio AG, a German healthcare and pharmaceutical company.
 The claim alleges that Dragonfly did not factor in the purchase price of Celesio’s convertible bonds, which it acquired on a derivative basis, when determining its takeover bid.

 The organizers are currently soliciting shareholder interest for out of court settlement negotiations with Dragonfly.